-MPMC personnel are responsible for monitoring both vibrating wire piezometers and inclinometers located within the TSF.
-During the 2013 construction period, the instrumentation was generally read once every two weeks with inclinometers readings offset a week from the piezometer readings.
-During more critical construction activities (ME buttress construction etc) the piezometers were usually read every day or every other day.
+MPMC personnel are responsible for monitoring both VWPs and SIs located within the TSF.
+During the 2013 construction period, the instrumentation was generally read once every two (2) weeks, with SI readings offset a week from VWP readings.
+During more critical construction activities (i.e. Main Embankment buttress construction), the VWPs were usually read every day or every other day.